-The numerical model used in this study is a regional coupled sea-ice-ocean model based on the Massachusetts Institute of Technology General Circulation Model code - MITgcm (Marshall et al., 1997; MITgcm Group, 2014) with a model domain covering the Arctic Ocean, Nordic seas and northern North Atlantic.
-The horizontal resolution is $1/4^{\circ}$ (~28 km) on a rotated grid with the grid equator passing through the geographical North Pole.
-The sea ice model is a dynamicthermodynamic sea-ice model with a viscous plastic rheology (Losch et al., 2010) and has a landfast ice parameterization as described by Itkin et al. (2015), in which more details about the model set-up can be found.
+The numerical model used in this study is a regional coupled sea ice - ocean model based on the Massachusetts Institute of Technology General Circulation Model code - MITgcm (Marshall et al., 1997; MITgcm Group, 2014) with a model domain covering the Arctic Ocean, Nordic Seas and northern North Atlantic.
+The horizontal resolution is $1/4^{\circ}$ (\sim 28 km) on a rotated grid with the grid equator passing through the geographical North Pole.
+The sea ice model is a dynamic-thermodynamic seaice model with a viscous-plastic rheology (Losch et al., 2010) and has a landfast ice parametrization as described by Itkin et al. (2015), where more details about the model set-up can be found.
 The model is forced by the atmospheric reanalysis - The Climate Forecast System Reanalysis (Saha, 2010, NCEP-CFSR) from 1979 to 2010 and then from 2011 to 2014 with the NCEP Climate Forecast System Version 2 (Saha, 2014, CFSv2).
 The selection of the NCEP-CFSR atmospheric forcing is based on the low biases compared to other atmospheric reanalysis (Lindsay et al., 2014).
-Itkin et al. (2014) compared sea ice concentration, thickness and drift speed of a similar model setup without landfast ice parameterization to satellite observations.
+Itkin et al. (2014) compared sea ice concentration, thickness and drift speed of a similar model setup without landfast ice parametrization to satellite observations.
 They reported that the model overestimates the summer sea ice concentration in the shelf seas compared to the OSI-SAF sea ice concentration product (OSI-SAF, 2013).
 Compared to the ICESat sea ice thickness (Zwally et al., 2002) the model reproduces the regional sea ice thickness distribution well, but it tends to overestimate the winter sea ice thickness on the Siberian shelf seas.
-A comparison to the CERSAT and NSIDC sea ice drift products (Girard-Ardhuin and Ezraty, 2012; Tschudi et al., 2016) showed that the sea drift speeds in the model fall within the uncertainty of the drift products with the exception of very high drift velocities that are overrepresented by the model.
-Adding the landfast ice parameterization reduces the sea ice thickness bias on the shelf and partially slows down the drift speeds in the same region (Itkin et al., 2015).
-Despite the biases the model performance is reasonably good and can give reliable results in sensitivity studies used for demonstrating process mechanisms and feedback directions.
+Comparison to the CERSAT and NSIDC sea ice drift products (Girard-Ardhuin and Ezraty, 2012; Fowler et al., 2013) showed that the sea drift speeds in the model fall within the uncertainty of the drift products with the exception of very high drift velocities that are overrepresented by the model.
+Adding the landfast ice parametrization reduces the sea ice thickness bias on the shelf and partially slows down the drift speeds in the same region (Itkin et al., 2015).
+Despite the biases the model performance is reasonably good and can give trustable results for qualitative studies e.g. sensitivity studies reliable results in sensitivity studies used for demonstrating process mechanisms and feedback directions.